eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Code walkthrough

 This example makes use of two kind of API flavours.
 With the untyped API you have the most flexibility.
 It enables you to put higher level APIs with different look and feel on top of iceoryx.
 E.g. the ara::com API of AUTOSAR Adaptive or the ROS2 API.
 It is not meant to be used by developers in daily life, the assumption is that there will always be a higher abstraction.
 A simple example how such an abstraction could look like is given in the second step with the typed example.

 ### Publisher application (untyped)

-First off let's include the publisher and the runtime:
+First off, let's include the publisher and the runtime:

-    #include "iceoryx_posh/popo/publisher.hpp"
+    #include "iceoryx_posh/popo/untyped_publisher.hpp"
     #include "iceoryx_posh/runtime/posh_runtime.hpp"

 You might be wondering what the publisher application is sending?
 It's this struct.

-    struct CounterTopic
+    struct Position
     {
-        uint32_t counter;
+        Position() noexcept
+        {
+        }
+        Position(double x, double y, double z) noexcept : x(x)
+            , y(y)
+            , z(z)
+        {
+        }
+        double x = 0.0;
+        double y = 0.0;
+        double z = 0.0;
     };

 It is included by: